 Plumbers use CCTV technology to inspect your sewer lines with a small camera.
 The camera manoeuvres through the pipes and allows your plumbers to see what’s going on inside.
 This allows them to locate the block with precision, and knowing where the block is reduces the amount of guesswork involved.
 They can target that specific location and remove the block as quickly as possible.

-To clear out a blocked sewer pipe, your plumbers might use a power-assisted auger or a water-jetting tool to force whatever is blocking your sewer lines down the drain.
+To clear out a blocked sewer pipe, Mark Leonard Plumbing might use a power-assisted auger or a water-jetting tool to force whatever is blocking your sewer lines down the drain.
 The auger is a metal cable that can tear apart roots and rip apart debris, thereby allowing the material to flow down the drain.
-Depending on what is most appropriate, your plumbers might also use their water-jetting tool, which sends high-pressured water into your drain to clear away any build-up of debris.
+Depending on what is most appropriate, our plumbers might also use their water-jetting tool, which sends high-pressured water into your drain to clear away any build-up of debris.